Complementarity and Identification

 \end{proof}

 Proposition \ref{spm bounds 2} generalizes proposition \ref{spm bounds 0} by allowing for a much richer set of treatments.
 The treatment may have any finite number of dimensions, and each may be binary or multivalued.
 Some dimensions of the treatment may be complements while others are substitutes; the result allows for arbitrary combinations of \ref{SPM} and \ref{SBM} as appropriate.
 The complexity of the result is due to two factors.
-First, the treatment pair $t, t^{\p}$ may belong to multiple sublattices.
+First, the treatment pair $t_{1}, t_{2}$ may belong to multiple sublattices.
 Second, the position of the treatment pair within a lattice, i.e., whether it includes the top and/or bottom of the sublattice, differs across sublattices.
 The position of the treatment pair within a sublattice combined with the assumptions that hold on the sublattice determine whether the upper and/or lower bound (or neither) are improved.

-A number of the assumptions made in proposition \ref{spm bounds 2} are primarily for ease of exposition and interpretation and do not limit the generality of the result.
-For example, the assumption that each $S_{\gamma}$ has a cardinality of four is without loss of generality, since the implications of assumptions \ref{SPM} and \ref{SBM} only appear on four--point sublattices.
-Similarly, no generality is sacrificed by excluding sublattices that are chains, as \ref{SPM} and \ref{SBM} have no implications on chains.
+While the result appears complicated, defining the $\Lambda$ sets in practice seems to be fairly straightforward.

-I have focused on bounding expectations of treatment effects using only supermodularity and submodularity assumptions, but in practical applications these will often be paired with other monotonicity and instrumental variable assumptions.
-Deriving sharp bounds under combinations of assumptions is nontrivial.
-Applying results from section \ref{instrumental variables} to bound $\E\left[\, y\left(t\right) - y\left(t^{\p}\right) \mid z = t^{\pp}\,\right]$ for each $t, t^{\p}, t^{\pp}\in T$ before applying proposition \ref{spm bounds 2} will yield bounds that contain the true value but are not necessarily sharp.
-However, these bounds may be much simpler to compute than the sharp bounds (which remain an open problem).
+I have focused on bounding expectations of treatment effects using only supermodularity and submodularity assumptions.
+However, in applications these will often be paired with other assumptions, such as monotonicity.
+The next result modifies proposition \ref{spm bounds 2} by adding Manski's assumption of semi--monotone treatment response: